kristen149/FAUdata-enginnering-project/project/project-plan.md

 The dataset includes 11 years data of multiple countries with the following attributes:
 1. Region: Name of the region
-2. WRI: World Risk Score measures a country's risk of disaster from extreme weather events.
+2. WRI: World Risk Index measures a country's risk of disaster from extreme weather events.
 It combines indicators of exposure to extreme weather events (earthquakes, storms, floods, droughts...)
 3. Exposure: refers to the extent to which a country or region is physically exposed to extreme weather events (earthquakes, storms, floods, droughts...)
 4. Vulnerability: refers to the susceptibility of a country to adverse impacts from extreme weather events, depending on infrastructure, nutrition, housing situation, economic, and the ability to recover from disasters
 5. Susceptibility: refers to the likelihood of harm a country faces from extreme weather events, depending on infrastructure, nutrition, housing situation, economic, and the ability to recover from disasters